shadowsocks/shadowsocks-android/.github/ISSUE_TEMPLATE/questions-support-requests-other.md

 ---
 name: Questions/Support requests/Other
-about: You should probably use the forum.
+about: You should probably use the forum

 ---